With fears about the future, some Syrian women find comfort in beauty parlors

 UNIDENTIFIED PERSON #1: (Non-English language spoken).

-HADID: Kind of normal - she doesn't want to talk about what she calls the situation, and she doesn't want to give her name either.
+HADID: Kind of normal - she doesn't want to talk about what she calls the situation.
+She doesn't want to give her name either.
 It's an uncertain time.
 There's been violent attacks on Syrian minorities, and it's not clear how tolerant the country's new rulers will be toward people like her - Muslim, not religious, likes to do up her hair and go to parties.
 But she insists she's optimistic about the future.

 UNIDENTIFIED PERSON #1: (Non-English language spoken).